Research & Scholarship

 Dr. Debra DeBruin primarily works on issues in public health ethics and the ethics of health policy, with a focus on concerns about social justice and health equity.
 Much of this work addresses issues of gender and the promotion of public health in resource poor settings.

-Jaime Konerman-Sease
+Konerman-Sease

-Clinical Ethics Adjunct Professor
+Clinical Ethics Assistant Professor

 Professor Konerman-Sease's academic work focuses on Narrative Bioethics, Medicine, and Literature.
-By drawing from historical sources, she highlights novel solutions to modern-day health care problems.
+By drawing from historical sources, she highlights novel solutions to modern-day healthcare problems.
 Her current project examines the novels of Jane Austen to identify approaches to healthcare relationships that can positively impact patients and providers today.

 Jennifer Needle, MD, PhD

-Assistant Professor
+Associate Professor

 Expertise: Advance Care Planning | Pediatrics | Palliative Care | Clinical Ethics